ministryofjustice/security-guidance/docs/domain-names-policy.md

 ### Standards, guidance and technology

--   **POL.DOM.006:** To improve clarity and security hardening, all MoJ domain name registrations and usage **shall** adhere to the MoJ's [domain naming standards](https://ministryofjustice.github.io/technical-guidance/documentation/standards/naming-domains.html#naming-domains.Guidance) and [system hardening standards](system-lockdown-and-hardening-standard.md#scope).
+-   **POL.DOM.006:** To improve clarity and security hardening, all domain name registrations and usage adhere to the 's [domain naming standards](https://ministryofjustice.github.io/technical-guidance/documentation/standards/naming-domains.html#naming-domains.Guidance) and [system hardening standards](system-lockdown-and-hardening-standard.md#scope).

--   **POL.DOM.007:** This policy's related security guidance **shall** clearly describe why defensive domain registration is essential and why not doing it creates cyber risk.
+-   **POL.DOM.007:** This policy's related security guidance clearly describe why defensive domain registration is essential and why not doing it creates cyber risk.

 -   **POL.DOM.008:** This policy's related guidance on [How to get, register or manage a domain name](https://technical-guidance.service.justice.gov.uk/documentation/standards/how-to-get-a-domain-name.html) clearly describes defensive domain names solutions.

 ### Domain Operations: Operations Engineering team

--   **POL.DOM.009:** The MoJ [Operations Engineering](https://operations-engineering.service.justice.gov.uk/) team **shall** manage the registration of all domain names, including defensive domain names.
+-   **POL.DOM.009:** The team manage the registration of all domain names, including defensive domain names.

--   **POL.DOM.010:** Departmental teams and ALBs **shall** be directed to the [Operations Engineering](https://operations-engineering.service.justice.gov.uk/) team to carry out domain registration on the user or department's behalf.
+-   **POL.DOM.010:** Departmental teams and ALBs be directed to the team to carry out domain registration on the user or department's behalf.

--   **POL.DOM.011:** All departments and ALBs **shall** ensure that they transfer ownership of non-GOV.UK domains to the MoJ [Operations Engineering](https://operations-engineering.service.justice.gov.uk/) team, with a list of transfers and registration managed by the MoJ [Operations Engineering](https://operations-engineering.service.justice.gov.uk/) team.
+-   **POL.DOM.011:** All departments and ALBs ensure that they transfer ownership of non-GOV.UK domains to the team, with a list of transfers and registration managed by the team.

 ### Domain monitoring

--   **POL.DOM.012:** The Threat Vulnerability Management team \(TVM\) **shall** be responsible for identifying, detecting, reporting, and helping prioritise domain monitoring issues, including squatting or hijacking.
+-   **POL.DOM.012:** The Threat Vulnerability Management team \(TVM\) be responsible for identifying, detecting, reporting, and helping prioritise domain monitoring issues, including squatting or hijacking.

--   **POL.DOM.013:** The TVM team **shall** also be responsible for detecting and reporting on external domain name hijackings.
+-   **POL.DOM.013:** The TVM team also be responsible for detecting and reporting on external domain name hijackings.

--   **POL.DOM.014:** The [Operations Engineering](https://operations-engineering.service.justice.gov.uk/) team and TVM team **shall** be responsible for resolving domain issues raised by the TVM team, domain owners and teams, by implementing any required changes.
+-   **POL.DOM.014:** The team and TVM team be responsible for resolving domain issues raised by the TVM team, domain owners and teams, by implementing any required changes.

--   **POL.DOM.015:** The MoJ **shall** follow when a domain is hijacked or used maliciously.
+-   **POL.DOM.015:** The follow when a domain is hijacked or used maliciously.

--   **POL.DOM.016:** MoJ departments, ALBs and third parties **shall** report domain variants and domains used within the MoJ but which are not owned by the MoJ.
+-   **POL.DOM.016:** departments, ALBs and third parties report domain variants and domains used within the but which are not owned by the .
 Refer to the [contact details](#contact-details).

-**Note:** Contact the TVM team through the [Security team](mailto:security@justice.gov.uk).
+**Note:** Contact the TVM team through the .

-**Note:** Security contacts in the event of an incident are located on the [MoJ Intranet](https://intranet.justice.gov.uk/guidance/knowledge-information/protecting-information/information-assurance-roles/).
+**Note:** Security contacts in the event of an incident are located on the [Intranet](https://intranet.justice.gov.uk/guidance/knowledge-information/protecting-information/information-assurance-roles/).

 ### Decommissioning domains

--   **POL.DOM.017:** Any decommissioned domain **shall** be transferred to the MoJ [Operations Engineering](https://operations-engineering.service.justice.gov.uk/) team.
-Contact them at [domains@digital.justice.gov.uk](mailto:domains@digital.justice.gov.uk) on behalf of departmental teams or ALBs, and providing appropriate HTTP redirections to a suitable URL, for example, `301` or `302`.
+-   **POL.DOM.017:** Any decommissioned domain be transferred to the team.
+Contact them at on behalf of departmental teams or ALBs, and providing appropriate HTTP redirections to a suitable URL, for example, `301` or `302`.

--   **POL.DOM.018:** Domains registered pre-policy **shall** be moved to the [Operations Engineering](https://operations-engineering.service.justice.gov.uk/) team.
+-   **POL.DOM.018:** Domains registered pre-policy be moved to the team.

--   **POL.DOM.019:** The MoJ **shall** allow decommissioned domains to expire if there is no risk to the MoJ via "Domain Squatting" or "Phishing" attacks, or value in registering them defensively.
+-   **POL.DOM.019:** The allow decommissioned domains to expire if there is no risk to the via "Domain Squatting" or "Phishing" attacks, or value in registering them defensively.

--   **POL.DOM.020:** Any decommissioned domains **shall** be added and managed in a risk register.
+-   **POL.DOM.020:** Any decommissioned domains be added and managed in a risk register.

 ## Enforcement

--   **POL.DOM.021:** MoJ domains discovered that do not abide by the statements set out in this policy **should** be treated as suspicious, reported to NCSC, and blocked automatically.
+-   **POL.DOM.021:** domains discovered that do not abide by the statements set out in this policy be treated as suspicious, reported to NCSC, and blocked automatically.

 -   This policy is enforced by lower-level policies, standards, procedures and guidance.